ehlke-hepworth/time_series_visualizer/README.md

 python push_mysequal.py
 2. To open mySQL to confirm data was successfully stored in the database, in your terminal, run: mysql -u root -p time_series_db
-3. No that you're in MySQL, view the data by running:
+3. Now that you're in MySQL, view the data by running:
 SELECT * FROM device_data;
-4. Now that you're in MySQL, retrieve the data from MySQL database using FastAPI, in your terminal, run: uvicorn main:app --reload --host 0.0.0.0 --port 8000
+4. Retrieve the data from MySQL database using FastAPI, in your terminal, run: uvicorn main:app --reload --host 0.0.0.0 --port 8000
+5. To test that the data has been successfully retrieved using FastAPI, run: pytest test_main.py

 ### Frontend Setup
 Ensure you are in frontend/ for the following steps